 - Compensation At-Risk.
 Our executive compensation program is designed so a significant portion of compensation is "at risk" based on our performance through our short-term cash and long-term equity incentive compensation opportunities; - No Tax Reimbursements on Severance or Change in Control Payments.
-We do not provide any tax reimbursement payments (including "grossups") on any severance or change-in-control payments or benefits; - No Special Retirement Plans.
+We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in-control payments or benefits; - No Special Retirement Plans.
 We do not offer, nor do we have plans to provide, pension arrangements, retirement plans or nonqualified deferred compensation plans or arrangements exclusively to our executive officers; - No Special Health or Welfare Benefits.
 Our executive officers participate in the same company-sponsored health and welfare benefits programs as our other full-time, salaried employees; - Hedging and Pledging Prohibited.
-We prohibit our employees, including our NEOs and directors, from pledging our securities or engaging in hedging transactions; - Multi-Year Vesting Requirements.
-The long-term equity awards granted to our NEO's generally vest over three one-year performance periods with respect to performance-based awards or a three-year period with respect to time-based awards, consistent with current market practice and our retention objectives, except in circumstances where necessary to retain or recruit executives; and - Compensation Recoupment Policy.
-We maintain a Compensation Recoupment Policy applicable to our executive officers that provides for the potential recovery of incentive compensation in the event of a financial restatement under certain circumstances.
+We prohibit our employees, including our NEOs and directors, from pledging our securities or engaging in hedging transactions; - Clawback Policy.
+We adopted a Clawback Policy to comply with the mandatory recovery of erroneously paid compensation rules of the Nasdaq Stock Market, which supersedes our existing Compensation Recoupment Policy, applicable to our executive officers that provides for the recovery of incentive-based compensation in the event of a financial restatement under certain circumstances.